metablaster/WindowsFirewallRuleset/Readme/ResetFirewall.md

 `ResetFirewall.ps1` script file located in project root directory, or if the script file did\
 not resolve your problems.

-**WARNING:** These steps will not save any previous rules in GPO, all preferences will be gone.
+**WARNING:** These steps will not save any GPO rules, all preferences will be gone, resetting Control Panel firewall leaves only default rules shipped with system and removes the rest.

 ## Follow below steps to revert firewall